survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 };
 ```

 For this to work, you will have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project.
-The technique is discussed in greater detail at the next chapter.
+The technique is discussed in greater detail at the *Autoprefixing* chapter.

 T> PostCSS supports also *postcss.config.js* based configuration.
 It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally.
 This means it can pick up configuration from your *package.json*, JSON or YAML, or that you can even push your configuration below an arbitrary directory. *cosmiconfig* will find it.
 The problem is that this style is harder to compose than inline configuration.